andrewkeller/seano-cli/docs/seano.rst

 To import old notes into an existing ``seano`` database:

 1. Open ``doc/seano-db/seano-config.yaml`` in your favorite text editor.
-2. In the ``version_defs`` list, make sure a release is defined with the name of the release you're importing.
+2. In the ``releases`` list, make sure a release is defined with the name of the release you're importing.
 The list looks something like this:

     .. code-block:: yaml

-        version_defs:
+        releases:
         - name:  1.2.3
           after: 1.2.2
         - name:  1.2.2